Canchis province

-Canchis Province is one of thirteen provinces in the Cusco Region in the southern highlands of Peru.
+Qanchi is one of thirteen provinces in the Department of Cusco in the southern highlands of Peru.

 Geography

 The Willkanuta River or Willkamayu is one of the largest rivers of the province.
-Siwinaqucha, the biggest lake of the province, is also one of the biggest lakes of Peru.
+Siwinaqucha, the biggest lake in the province, is also one of the biggest lakes in Peru.

 The Willkanuta and La Raya mountain ranges traverse the province.
 One of the highest peaks of the province is Ausangate.
 Other mountains are listed below:

 History

-After independence, the province was created as Tinta Province.
-On October 14, 1833, it was divided into two new provinces: Canchis Province and Canas Province.
-On August 29, 1834, the city of Sicuani became the official capital of Canchis Province.
+After independence, the province was created as the province of Tinta.
+On October 14, 1833, it was divided into two new provinces: Canchis and Canas.
+On August 29, 1834, the city of Sicuani became the official capital of the province of Canchis.

 Political division

 The province is divided into eight districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
 The districts, with their capitals in parentheses, are: